Torsion points and concurrent exceptional curves on del Pezzo surfaces of degree one: Introduction

+Sections of $\mathscr{E}$ that are non-torsion points in $\mathscr{E}_T(k)$ can intersect fibers of $\pi$ in non-torsion points, thus potentially contributing to the rank of the fiber.
+If multiple sections of infinite order of $\mathscr{E}$ intersect in one point, this potential contribution to the rank of the fiber on which the intersection occurs goes down (note that this does not automatically mean that there is a rank fall, since there might be points of infinite order on the same fiber, not coming from the specialization of a section).
+If the point at the intersection of many sections is torsion, the potential contribution of these sections to the rank drops to zero.
+Thus our final question is the following:

+\begin{question} When do `many' sections of $\E$ meet at a point which is torsion on its fiber? \end{question}

+Questions \ref{q:manysectionsmeet} and \ref{q:meetattorsion} are very difficult to solve on a general elliptic surface, and for this reason, we are looking at the case where $\E$ has a minimal model that is a del Pezzo surface of degree~1.
+In this case, $\mathscr{E}$ is rational.
+As mentioned in Remark \ref{r:density}, another motivation for us to study the questions for these surfaces is the distribution of the rational points on del Pezzo surfaces of degree~1.

 A del Pezzo surface over a field $k$ is a smooth, projective, geometrically integral surface over $k$ with ample anticanonical divisor.
 The degree of a del Pezzo surface is the self-intersection number of the canonical divisor, which is an integer between 1 and 9.
-Over an algebraically closed field, a del Pezzo surface of degree $d$ is isomorphic to either $\mathbb{P}^1 \times\mathbb{P}^1$ (for $d = 8$), or to $\mathbb{P}^2$ blown up at $9-d$ points in general position.
-Over non-algebraically closed field, this is in general not true, and the arithmetic of these surfaces has been widely studied.
-Del Pezzo surfaces of degree at least 2 over a field $k$ with a $k$-rational point are known to be $k$-unirational under the extra condition for degree 2 that the $k$-rational point lies outside a closed subset \cite{Se43,Se51,Manin,Ko02,Pie,STVA}.
-Del Pezzo surfaces of degree 1 over a field with characteristic not 2 are known to be unirational if they admit a conic bundle structure \cite{KM17}, but outside this case, there is no example of a minimal del Pezzo surface of degree 1 that is known to be $k$-unirational, nor of one that is known not to be $k$-unirational.
-Unirationality for del Pezzo surfaces of degree 1 in general is considered an extremely difficult problem.
-Over infinite fields there are several partial results on Zariski density of the set of rational points on these surfaces \cite{VA11,Ulas2,Ulas,Jabara,SVL,BulthuisVanLuijk,DW}, which is a weaker notion in the sense that it is implied by unirationality.
-There are still many families of del Pezzo surfaces of degree 1 for which even Zariski density of rational points is not proven.
+Over an algebraically closed field, a del Pezzo surface of degree $d$ is isomorphic to either $\mathbb{P}^1 \times\mathbb{P}^1$ (for $d = 8$), or to $\mathbb{P}^2$ blown up at $9-d$ points in general position \cite[Theorem 24.4.]{Manin}.
+Over non-algebraically closed fields, this is in general not true, and the arithmetic of these surfaces has been widely studied as we report in Remark \ref{rem: arithmetic DP's}.
+As is evident from the known results on the distribution of the rational points, the arithmetic complexity of del Pezzo surfaces goes up as the degree goes down.